vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere/Move-VMtoFolder.md

 The cmdlet connects to SDDC Manager using the -server, -user, and -password values:

 - Validates that network connectivity and authentication is possible to SDDC Manager
-- Retrives the details of the vCenter Server for the Workload Domain provided
+- Retrieves the details of the vCenter Server for the Workload Domain provided
 - Validates that network connectivity and authentication is possible to vCenter Server
 - Validates the virtual machine exists in the vCenter Server inventory
 - Moves the virtual machines provided in the -vmlist parameter.